 The European Paediatric Mycology Network (EPMyN) was launched in 2014 to create a European platform for research and education in the field of Paediatric Mycology.
 Its aim is to increase the knowledge of the epidemiology and pathogenesis and to improve the management of invasive fungal infections in neonates and children.

 The objectives of the EPMyN are:

-In January 2020 the new CALYPSO study will begin.
+In January 2020 the new CALYPSO study launched.
 CALYPSO is a multicentre prospective modified point prevalence study, the results of which will be used in order to design an optimal paediatric antifungal stewardship programme.

 Our first post-graduate course in Paediatric Mycology took place on October 12-13, 2015 in Lisbon, Portugal.
 This post-graduate course specifically targets paediatric infectious diseases specialists, paediatric hemato-oncologists and immunologists, paediatric pulmonologists and neonatologists (and those in training).

 Steering group: Adilia Warris (chair), Andreas Groll, Andrew Cant, Carlo Giaquinto, Elio Castagnola, Emmanuel Roilides, Irja Lutsar, Mike Sharland, Nigel Klein, Paolo Manzoni, Roger Brüggemann, Thomas Lehrnbecher.

 Contact: Prof. dr. Adilia Warris, MRC Centre for Medical Mycology, Aberdeen Fungal Group, Institute of Medical Sciences, University of Aberdeen.
 E-mail: firstname.lastname@example.org